 Skala’s guides are stored within guide layers, allowing multiple sets that can be toggled off and on, or copied between documents.
 Guides are always drawn 2px wide, which we believe is the correct approach, even if Skala is one of the only apps that does it.

 To set reasonable expectations, we thought it might be a good idea to let you know what Skala isn’t.

 Skala is not an animation tool or a bitmap editor.
 If you wish to edit photos and bitmap images for use in Skala, another tool like Photoshop, Acorn or Pixelmator will be required.

 Yes!
 The beta will be public, so everyone can take Skala for a spin, see if they like it, and give us feedback.
 This project is a huge undertaking for our team and we want to ensure it surpasses your expectations.
-We’re aiming for a beta in 2015.
+We will release a beta as soon as possible.